Topos-Theoretic Approaches to Quantum Theory: Introduction

-However, there are currently two competing approaches that realise this idea in a slightly different way.
-The first approach, which I shall call `the contravariant approach' was developed by Isham and Butterfield and later by Doering and Isham, uses the topos of presheafs on the poset of subalgebras.
-The second `covariant approach', due to Heunen, Landsman and Spitters, uses the topos of copresheaves on this poset.
+However, there are currently two competing approaches that realise this idea in slightly different ways.
+The first approach, which I shall call `the contravariant approach', was developed by Isham and Butterfield and later by Doering and Isham, and uses the topos of presheaves on the poset of subalgebras.
+The second approach, `the covariant approach', is due to Heunen, Landsman and Spitters and uses the topos of copresheaves on this poset.
 The two approaches were recently extensively compared by Wolters \cite{wolcom} and appear to be compatible in a number of ways.

-This review paper attempts to give a brief outline of the subject, culminating in a comparison of the contravariant and covariant approach.
-Rather than to explore new territory, the aim of this text is to give an overview, leaving out technicalities if possible; focussing on ideas rather than calculations.
-All omitted details can be found in the excellent papers of the bibliography.
+This review paper attempts to give a brief outline of the subject, culminating in a comparison of the contravariant and covariant approaches.
+Rather than exploring new territory, the aim of this text is to give an overview, leaving out technicalities where possible and focusing on ideas rather than calculations.
+All omitted details can be found in the excellent papers in the bibliography.

-\begin{quotation} \emph{``Well, \emph{I} never heard it before,'' said the Mock Turtle; ``but it sounds uncommon nonsense.''\\ }{lalalalalalalalalalalalalallalalalalala} \emph{ (Lewis Caroll's `Alice's Adventures\\{lalalalalalalalalalalalalallalalalalalalala} in Wonderland', Chapter X.)} \end{quotation} \textbf{Acknowledgement}\\ First of all I would like to point out that very few results presented in this paper are original.
+\begin{quotation} \emph{``Well, \emph{I} never heard it before,'' said the Mock Turtle; ``but it sounds uncommon nonsense.''\\ }{lalalalalalalalalalalalalallalalalalala} \emph{ (Lewis Carroll's `Alice's Adventures\\{lalalalalalalalalalalalalallalalalalalalala} in Wonderland', Chapter X.)} \end{quotation} \textbf{Acknowledgement}\\ First of all, I would like to point out that very few of the results presented in this paper are original.
 This text is mainly meant to serve as an introduction to the subject, reviewing established results.

-Second, I would like to thank Benoit Dherin for his passionate lectures on the subject of mathematical quantum mechanics that got me interested in the matter in the first place.
+Second, I would like to thank Benoit Dherin for his passionate lectures on mathematical quantum mechanics, which first got me interested in the subject.
 His enthusiasm for the subject has been very contagious.
-My gratitude also goes out to Chris Heunen and Dr. D.J.H.
-Garling for pointing me towards to relevant literature and, of course, to my supervisor Professor P.T.
-Johnstone for making my year in Cambridge so much more pleasant by enabling me to study this material as a part of my course.
+My gratitude also goes to Chris Heunen and Dr. D.J.H.
+Garling for pointing me towards relevant literature and, of course, to my supervisor Professor P.T.
+Johnstone for making my year in Cambridge so much more pleasant by enabling me to study this material as part of my course.